 I had my drawings tucked away and they were gathering dust, sadly forgotten, until two weeks ago, when I was reminded just how much you all liked my Chocolate Snowman Pretzel Craft.
 That post went nuts so I got back in the kitchen to make more pretzel treats.

 I pulled out my sketches yesterday and got to work creating more festive pretzel crafts.
 I couldn't stop.
-I have a few more treats that will be perfect for Thanksgiving, but for now, let me show you how to make these sweet scarecrow pretzels.
+I had so much fun making these scarecrows that I just had to make some crows to go along with them.
+I'll show you how to make them both.

 Let's make Scarecrow Pretzels